chaairman/spaced-repetition-app/spaced-repetition-app-implementation.md

 # Implementation Plan: V1 - Spaced Repetition App with Discord Integration

-**Version:** 1.0 (Based on PRD V1)
-**Date:** April 2, 2025
+**Version:** 1.1 (Updated for Levenshtein distance) **Date:** April 2, 2025

 ## 1. Overview & Goal Recap

 This plan outlines the technical approach for building V1 of the web-based spaced repetition application with proactive Discord review capabilities.
-The goal is to implement the core features defined in the PRD V1, focusing on Google authentication, basic deck/card management, web-based study using SRS, and the unique Discord review flow.
+The goal is to implement the core features defined in the PRD V1.1, focusing on Google authentication, basic deck/card management, web-based study using SRS, and the unique Discord review flow using Levenshtein distance for answer checking.

 ## 2. Technology Stack (Confirmed)